Air Algérie Flight 5017: Sequence of events based on FDR analysis

-AH5017's speed then decreased further until 210 kn, nearly at its stall speed.
-The Mach indicator needle was close to vertical, such reading should have been noticed by the flight crews and they should have put the plane into a descent.
+AH5017's speed then decreased further until 210 kn, nearly to its stall speed.
+The Mach indicator needle was close to vertical, and such a reading should have been noticed by the flight crew, who then should have put the plane into a descent.
 However, they only made an input on the thrust lever.
-This was the correct action when there was a problem with the EPR system.
-However, this action alone does not correspond to the reaction expected of a crew in an approach to stall.
+This was the correct action when there was a problem with the EPR system, but this action alone was not the reaction expected of a crew in an approach to stall.
 They should have put the aircraft into a descent.
 They did notice that there was a problem in AH5017's EPR.
 The autothrottle then disengaged, at the speed of 203 kn.
-The "SPEED LOW" warning then appeared on the cockpit screen.
-However, because the flight crews were handling the contact with Niamey ACC, they reacted slowly with the warning.
+The "SPEED LOW" warning then appeared on the cockpit screen but the flight crew were slow to react because they were handling contact with Niamey ACC.
 At this point, the autopilot was still engaged.